 a.
 Such organizations may use University facilities free of charge for organizational meetings.

 d.
-Such organizations cannot use University facilities for the purpose of fund-raising for a political candidate or in order to establish a campaign headquarters.
+Such organizations cannot use University facilities for the purpose of fundraising for a political candidate or organization or in order to establish a campaign headquarters.

 e.
 Such organizations will not receive funds from the University.

 f.
 Such organizations are prohibited from using the University's name to solicit tax-deductible charitable contributions.